CorrelAid/silbernetz-public/README.md

 can run into problems when installing new packages and we weren’t able to install the silbRnetz package.
 The best way to work around this, was to make sure that R is installed in a directory not linked to OneDrive

-#### Manually updating data has side effect
-- if using the `update_data` function to update data outside the app, the function writes out to `data/raw/annual` as a side effect. this is not ideal and should be refactored.